High order paracontrolled calculus: Details on the parabolic setting

-Before turning to the definition of an intertwined pair of parabolic paraproducts we close this section with another useful continuity property involving the H\"older spaces $\mcC^\sigma_\omega$ -- recall the manifold $M$ is compact.
+Before turning to the definition of an intertwined pair of parabolic paraproducts we close this section with another useful continuity property involving the H\"older spaces $\mcC^\sigma_\omega$; it is used in the proof of the continuity properties of the swap an merging operators, Proposition \ref{prop:R1App} in Appendix \ref{SectionAppendixContinuity}.
+Recall the manifold $M$ is compact.

 \begin{prop} {\it Given $\alpha\in(0,1)$, a space-time weight $\omega$, some integer $a\geq 0$ and a standard family $\mcP\in {\sf StGC}^a$, there exists a constant $c$ depending only on the weight $\omega$, such that